 Upon learning of violations of this Acceptable Use Policy, Canvas Host may take any one or more of the following actions in response to complaints or notifications:

-- Issue warnings: written or verbal to cease activity or remove content.
+- Issue warnings: written or verbal to immediately cease activity or remove content.

 - Removal of contents: In the case of DMCA violations, Client’s content may be removed by Canvas Host without further warning.

-- Suspend the Client’s hosting account, reseller customer accounts (if a Reseller), or VPS/Dedicated server (if a VPS/Dedicated customer)
+- Disable the Client’s domain name (if the domain owner), Suspend the Client’s hosting account (if a hosting customer), Suspend the reseller’s account and connected customer accounts (if a hosting Reseller), or suspend network service to the VPS/Dedicated server (if a VPS/Dedicated customer)

 - Bill the Client for administrative costs and/or reactivation charges